Thursday, August 2nd, 2012 | by matthew mcglynn

 That day, I took a great many photographs, with the understanding that I would need to submit them for approval before publication, lest I reveal a supplier or process whose details would be detrimental to the company’s financial well-being.
 This exercise was as quick and predictable as the German train system.
 And yet I never published the story, nor the photos, until now…

 The first thing we did was don lab coats, complete with Sennheiser logo.
-I was in no position to ask for souvenirs, but if I had been, this would have been near the top of the list.
+I was in no position to ask for souvenirs, but if I had been, I would have loved to take one of these home.
 (Assuming that a Neumann U 87 Ai was off the table.)

 The tour started in a warehouse-sized factory space, a long room lined on both sides with CNC machines, routers, drill presses, and more.
 We paused at a low table filled with samples of all the parts produced in this room: capsule backplates and mounts, microphone grilles, chassis, and headbaskets, and of course all manner of microphone bodies, for both Neumann and Sennheiser product lines.